 Hints and tips:

-This is a very quick and easy section.
-You just need to tick “advanced practitioner”.
+Please just tick “advanced practitioner”.
 Ticking this box ensures that if accredited, the accreditation tile on your CPD Now homepage shows the correct title and expiry date.

 Your selections in this section will help the education and accreditation team at SCoR select the most appropriate person to assess your application on behalf of the College.